theNewDynamic/aba-icc/_cases-events/bemba-events-jean-pierre-bemba-gombo.md

 slug: bemba-events-jean-pierre-bemba-gombo
 ---

 Bemba was arrested by Belgian authorities on May 24, 2008 and transferred to ICC custody thereafter.
 Charges were confirmed against him on June 15, 2009 by Pre-Trial Chamber II.
-His trial ended on November 13, 2014, and a trial judgment is forthcoming.
+His trial ended on November 13, 2014, and was found guilty on April 21, 2016.